The ULTIMATE Hiking Packing List

 Sunscreen & Bug Spray

 Going along with protecting your body, sunscreen is also an extremely important item to bring on a hike.
-The sun is strong out there so making sure you are protected from those rays will go a long way.
+The sun is strong so making sure you are protected from those rays will go a long way.
 If I am going on a rainforest hike and there are a lot of bugs out there, then taking some bug spray is essential to not getting all bitten up.

 GoPro & Accessories